Fundamental Business Concepts scope Bank reference data model.

 Here is a picture of the 15 Fundamental Business Concepts.

 The fifteen concepts are the most extensive ultimate supertypes in the Financial Industry Business Data Model.
 In other words, they have the most subtypes and relationships.
-Not counting associative entities, FIB-DM has 1616 base entities.
-Almost 70% (1101) of base entities are subtypes of the fundamental business concepts.
-In the FIBO ontology, the fundamental fifteen concepts are direct subclasses of the Thing.
-We use abbreviations and icons as mnemonics to teach the concepts to modelers and business users.
+Not counting associative entities, FIB-DM has 2,457 base entities.
+Almost 80% of base entities are subtypes of the fundamental business concepts.

 Creating the concept map diagram

 We assign fundamental concepts and their specialization to the data items.
-The best approach is both top-down, assigning a fundamental concept based on its definition and middle-out, identifying a matching FIB-DM entity.
+The best approach is both top-down, assigning a fundamental concept based on its definition, and middle-out, identifying a matching FIB-DM entity.
 Let’s start with the easy matches:

-FIB-DM has an Entity called Legal Entity Identifier, an exact match for the LEI in the sample.
-Reference (REF) is the ultimate supertype of Legal Entity Identifier.
+The capital letters ID representing the Designation concept.FIB-DM includes an Entity called Legal Entity Identifier, which matches the LEI in the sample exactly.
+Designation (D) is the ultimate supertype of Legal Entity Identifier.

-The FDIC Certificate Number is another direct match.
+The capital letters ID representing the Designation concept.The FDIC Certificate Number is another Designation.

 The LEI identifies a Legal Entity.
-In our example, JPMC NA, a Stock Corporation, an entity in the FIB-DM.
-The stock corporation is a subtype of the Autonomous Agent (AA).
+In our example, JPMC NA, a Stock Corporation, is an entity in the FIB-DM.
+The stock corporation is a subtype of the Agent (AA).
 The concept comprises of Person, Legal Person, Automated System, and Organization.

 The FDIC is the Registration Authority that issues the certificate number.
 The FDIC also has an identity as an Autonomous Agent, but we don’t need that detail for our scope.